-Here are a few guidelines to help you understand our logic.
+Here are a few guidelines to help you understand Empire logic.

-- Our Canvas Anoraks are big.
+- My Canvas Anoraks are big.
 Really.
-We’ve already accounted for several layers of additional insulation inside them, including thinner down garments.
+I’ve already accounted for several layers of additional insulation inside them, including thinner down garments.
 You should also be able to pull your hand inside the sleeve if you loose a mitten, and retract your arms completely to change layers of insulation as needed.
 Think ‘pup tent’.
 The Permafrost Parka is a little more conservative, because there’s a zipper.

-- Our Wool layers will not nest together.
+- Wool layers will not nest together.
 They will bind in the neck, armpits, and front openings when paired up.
 Each one is a substantial piece of insulation.
 Pick the one you like best, then work it in with your other garments.
 You are layering up, right?

-- Our Mittens are big.
+- Mittens are big and floppy.
 They should hang off your fingertips to prevent binding and ensure the proper flow of blood in cold weather.
 They are great for gross motor tasks and grasping, but you won’t be tying your shoes or baiting a hook with them.
 Please wear liner gloves to protect your sensitive digits when your pull them out for delicate tasks.

 |Our Size||Your Height